lvgl/lv_i18n/README.md

 Get translated text.
 If not translated, return fallback (try default locale first, then input param if default not exists)
 - _msg_id_ - The ID of a text to translate (e.g. `"title1"`)
-- _return_ - pointer to the praslation
+- _return_ - pointer to the traslation

 ___